-Every person who talks about the most devastating day of their life invariably says the same thing: “it was any ordinary day”.
+Every person who describes the most devastating day of their life invariably starts the same way: “it was any ordinary day”.
 Thus, the title of Australian journalist Leigh Sales’ book – Any Ordinary Day – about the worst days, the catastrophic days, when the world collapses in upon you.
 I suppose it came in this high in the Dymocks Top 101 books of 2021 because, as much as we’re turning to comforting fiction, we also want to draw inspiration from folks who have faced the worst and survived.
 Plus, nerds can delight in Sales’ needle-sharp take-down of statistical anomalies and our misconceptions about their frequency.

 51. The Rosie Project by Graeme Simsion